gahfy/droidimg/README.md

 #### Verifying

+> There is currently a refactoring of the code, as we saw some difference between CLang and GCC in compilation of binaries.
+The test `convert_png_to_android.sh` is known to fail if using CLang. macOS users may encounter this failure.

 You may want to verify that everything is working the way it should with the following command:

 ```